andrewheld616/huntTheWumpus/README.md

 ### Hunt The Wumpus

-A python version of the classic text-based adventure game developed by Gregory Yob in 1973/
+A recreation of the classic text-based adventure game developed by Gregory Yob in 1973 using pygame module for Python.